By default, WordPress arrives with five default user roles: Contributor, Subscriber, Author, Editor, and Administrator.

 For example, if you install Yoast SEO, there will be two new roles: “SEO Editor” and “SEO Manager”.
 If you then add WooCommerce, you’ll find two more roles: “Shop manager” and “Customer”.
 The more plugins you add, the longer this list will become:

-Is it possible to delete these extra roles, if you don't want to use them?
-Yes, you can delete user roles with the Capability Manager Enhanced plugin.
+Is it possible to delete these extra roles, if you don’t want to use them?
+Yes, you can delete user roles with the PublishPress Capabilities plugin.

-First, install the Capability Manager Enhanced plugin into your site.
+First, install the PublishPress Capabilities plugin into your site.

-In your WordPress admin menu, go to Users > Capabilities.
+In your WordPress admin menu, go to “Capabilities”.
 In the top-right corner of this screen, look for the “Select Role to View / Edit” dropdown.

 Choose the role you want to delete.
 In the image above, I want to delete “SEO Editor”.
 Click “Load”.